 Some hear us say that and retort, “Isn’t that a bit much?!” to which we reply, “No, actually, it’s not.”
 Experience, two homecomings, and two proms have taught us that it is indeed not “too much” to interview your daughter’s date.

-Since hubby is the one who does the interviewing, I asked him why he thought it was important, and he quickly gave me the top five reasons why any young man who wants to date your daughter needs to be interviewed!
+Since my hubby is the one who does the interviewing, I asked him why he thought it was important, and he quickly gave me the top five reasons why any young man who wants to date your daughter needs to be interviewed!

 1 – Because it’s your job!